-In the event of spillage alert the fire brigade to location and give brief description of hazard immediately).
+In the event of spillage alert the fire brigade to location and give brief description of Emergency procedures hazard.
 Stop the source of the leak, if safe to do so.
 Wear protective equipment to prevent skin, eye and respiratory exposure.
 Clear area of any unprotected personnel.
 Contain using sand, earth or vermiculite.
+Do not use sawdust.
 Prevent by whatever means possible any spillage from entering drains, sewers, or water courses.
-(If this occurs contact your regional council containers or drums for disposal.
-If contamination of crops, sewers or waterways has occurred advise local emergency services.
+(If this occurs contact your regional council immediately).